-High school fixed effects: We provide an approximation for the role of high schools in explaining the variability in location effects across cities and groups.
-We do so by comparing the variance component of location effects from Equation (3) and the variance components estimated in an almost identical regression that additionally controls for high school fixed effects.22 To avoid dropping observations from our original location effects model, we group high schools with fewer than five observations into one category.23 This model is identified by the fact that some cities have more than one school, and some schools accept children from several local surrounding cities.
+High school fixed effects: We approximate the role of high schools in explaining variability in location effects by comparing variance components from Equation (2) with those from a similar regression that also controls for high school fixed effects.
+26 To avoid dropping observations from our original location effects model, we group high schools with fewer than five observations into one category.
+27 This model is identified from cities with multiple schools and from schools that accept children from several local surrounding cities.